 Plan Your Visit to Big Ole, America’s Biggest Viking

 If you’re exploring central Minnesota, Big Ole is a unique place to visit.
 Located on the shore of Lake Agnes along the Central Lakes Trail, the area is buzzing with joggers, bicyclists, and other outdoor enthusiasts.

 Fun fact: Originally Big Ole had grey hair.
-In 1991 he went blonde, and today his hair is a fiery ginger.
+In 1991 he went blonde, and today his hair is a fiery red.